dblock/slack-gamebot/README.md

 ```
 gamebot lost 15:21 21:17 18:21

 Match has been recorded!
-Wang Hoe defeated Victor Barna.
+Wang Hoe defeated Victor Barna with the scores of 15:21 21:17 18:21.
 ```

 You can record scores for a match you have already lost.